plasma-mobile/docs/Flashing_KubuntuPhone.md

 Bus 004 Device 010: ID 18d1:4ee1 Google Inc. Nexus 4 / 10
 ```

-18d1 is the vendor id, 4ee1 is the produce id.
+18d1 is the vendor id, 4ee1 is the product id.

 Numbers may change with other devices.